MidnightDreamerX17/skill20/Traits.md

 **Reincarnate** - The character is a reincarnation.
 As the character gains experience levels, they regain memories of people, places, and events from their past lives.
 Spending experience points on skills could be role-played as the character remembering old instincts.
 If the GM requires training time for skill improvement, then the character can use that time to revisit places that their past lives have used those skills at.

 **Self Magic Energy** - The character gains additional 0th-circle spell energies per day, equal to their Constitution modifier.
 These spell energies can be spent for any magic type.
+They do not affect the character's memorization slots.
+The character can also burn 2 hit points to gain an additional 0th-circle spell energy.

 **Skilled (Specific)** - The character starts with 1 additional skill.
 It cannot be an Advanced skill.
 For starting with additional Craft, Knowledge, Perform, or Profession skills, the advantage of Work Experience is more efficient.